jfehrle/coq/doc/sphinx/proof-engine/tactics.rst

      tactic_invocation : `toplevel_selector` : `tactic`.
                        : `tactic`.

-.. todo: selectors on commands, such as
+.. todo: fully describe selectors.
+At the moment, ltac has a fairly complete description

-   Check, Search, SearchHead, SearchPattern, SearchRewrite.
+.. todo: mention selectors can be applied to some commands, such as Check, Search, SearchHead, SearchPattern, SearchRewrite.

 .. opt:: Default Goal Selector "@toplevel_selector"